 A NOTE FROM ME

 I'm not ashamed to admit it-- I was first drawn to country music when I heard Taylor Swift's "Teardrops On My Guitar" on the radio.
 I was captivated by the melody & the music, but mostly the story.
 From there, the fascination grew.
-From Taylor to Miranda, Miranda to country legends like Dolly, Johnny, & Loretta, to acclaimed modern singer-songwriters like Lori McKenna, Kacey Musgraves & Brandi Clark.
-While different in style, they all had one thing in common--they knew how to tell a compelling story.
-Some of their best stories capture the ups & downs of everyday life, the give & take of being a person in general: the overall enigma of our existence.
+From Taylor to Miranda, Miranda to country legends like Dolly, Johnny, & Loretta, to acclaimed modern singer-songwriters like Lori McKenna, Kacey Musgraves & Brandy Clark.
+While different in their execution, they all had one thing in common--they knew how to tell a compelling story.
+Some of their best stories capture the ups & downs of everyday life, the give & take of being a person in general.

 Fittingly enough, "Teardrops" was the first song I ever learned on guitar, and once again I was hooked.
 I started playing for hours every day, and haven't stopped since.
 After I started playing, songwriting came pretty naturally to me--and the rest is history (lol hopefully).